Conscious and Unconscious Mind: The Power Of Human Mind

 The Conscious Mind: What You Know

-The conscious mind is the tip of the mental iceberg, where active and intentional thoughts reside.
+The conscious mind represents the surface of the psychological iceberg, housing active and intentional thoughts.
 It processes what you’re currently aware of, such as reading this sentence or deciding what to eat.
 It plays a key role in perceiving the world by interpreting sensory inputs like sights, sounds, and smells.
-It also handles critical thinking and problem-solving, allowing you to analyze situations and make informed decisions.
-Additionally, voluntary actions, such as waving to a friend or typing on a keyboard, are directed by the conscious mind, ensuring you stay in control of your movements and interactions.

 Source:Bargh, John A., & Chartrand, Tanya L. “The Unbearable Automaticity of Being” (Journal of American Psychology).